SachQL/UberDataNYC/README.md

 ORDER BY
     RidesByHour.day_type, RidesByHour.hour;
 ```
-**Airport Peak Hour Analysis**: What are the busiest days for airport pickups and dropsoffs?
+**Airport Peak Hour Analysis**: What are the busiest days for airport pickups and drop-offs?
 - JKF airport longitude and latitude coordinates = 40.644537, -73.783260
-- Note that 0.01 in longitude and lattitude = 0.69 miles
+- Note that 0.01 in longitude and latitude = 0.69 miles

 ```sql
 SELECT